Published: October 20, 2020 • 4 min read

 If we haven’t already, we’ll make a high-fidelity clickable prototypes via Sketch Cloud.
 Then, we’ll do development estimates via storycarding, using Vim Slurper, BDD syntax, and Pivotal Tracker.
 Finally, we may make a development proposal, a written document in Basecamp or Google Docs.

 That’s it!
 I plan to update the workflow periodically as I continue to ship and refine.
-I hope this was helpful, and keep building.
+I hope this was helpful.